 You can walk from the church to the Eremo via the path “La Mattonata”.
-That is the old road built by the monks that connects the Eremo with the church.
+That is the old road built by the monks that connect the Eremo with the church.

-Fabio and Natalyia recently bought the Villa San Savino.
-Fabio was born and raised on his parents’ farm, near the church of Montecorona.
+Fabio and Natalyia recently bought the Palazzo San Savino.
+Fabio was born and raised on his parent’s farm, near the church of Montecorona.
 His family has lived here for 300 years!
 Together with Natalyia, he breathed new life into the house that was completely run down.
 They now live here and rent out the house next to it.

 Culinary tips from Fabio and Natalyia

 Near the church in the valley is an Agriturismo where you can taste the local cuisine.
 You can eat delicious food here for good prices.
-Next to the church you can also buy the Agriturismo’s products: olive oil, wine and more.
+Next to the church, you can also buy products from the Agriturismo: olive oil, wine, and more.